anjmao/angular2-production-workflow/README.md

 </html>
   ```

 I did it using SystemJs builder which take care of all bundling step and gulp-html-replace for replacing script tags with bundled version.
-Now run ```gulp dist``` and everythink needed to run app should be compiled to dist folder
+Now run ```gulp dist``` and everythink needed to run app should be compiled to dist folder.